-GREENE COUNTY - It is that time of year again and the Greene County Health Department is seeking the public's assistance in obtaining dead birds to submit to the Illinois Department of Public Health (IDPH) to test for the presence of West Nile Virus (WNV).
+GREENE COUNTY - The Greene County Health Department is seeking the public's assistance in obtaining dead birds to submit to the Illinois Department of Public Health (IDPH) to test for the presence of West Nile Virus (WNV).

 Please contact the Department at 217-942-6961, Ext.102, and the staff will retrieve species of "perching birds" (Passeriformes) in addition to crows, blue jays, robins, cardinals, catbirds, mockingbirds, many species of sparrows, finches, flycatchers, swallows, warblers, wrens and small or medium size hawks or owls for submission to the Veterinary Diagnostic Laboratory, School of Veterinary Medicine, University of Illinois, Urbana-Champaign for testing.
-An internet link for the identification of the above birds is available by visiting the IDPH's West Nile Virus web page: http://www.dph.illinois.gov/topics-services/diseases-and-conditions/west-nile-virus.

-As per Vector Control / Arbovirus Surveillance, IDPH, since WNV arrived in Illinois at the end of the summer of 2001, dead birds have been important sentinels for early WNV activity.
-For example, the Centers for Disease Control and Prevention (CDC) has found counties that record a WNV- positive bird before August 1 were twice as likely to have a human case compared to those who recorded a WNV-positive bird after August 1.
-Therefore, the dead birds will be accepted for testing beginning May 1 through October 15, 2021.
-This effort will help detect any early season WNV activity promoted by weather conditions this spring.
-The dryer the summer becomes creates the increase of Culex pipiens (the common house mosquito) population which is the disease transmitter of the West Nile Virus.
+Vector Control/Arbovirus Surveillance from IDPH indicates that WNV arrived in Illinois at the end of the summer of 2001.

+Research from the Centers for Disease Control and Prevention (CDC) has found that counties with a WNVpositive bird before August 1 were twice as likely to have a human case than those who recorded a WNV-positive bird after August 1.
+Therefore, the dead birds will be accepted for testing beginning May 15, 2022 - October 15, 2022.
+It is the department's goal is to detect any early season WNV activity promoted by weather conditions this spring.
-The Department is asking the community to be aware of any birds that: have been dead for less than 48 hours died singly (birds dying from WNV are usually found singly, scattered over a wide area versus birds that die from other causes-storm mortality, food poisoning, toxicants - usually die in groups or clusters in a small area)

-NOT decomposed (strong odor present, dried/deflated eyes, maggots present or bloated with decomposition gases or damaged by scavenging animals an adult by burying or double wrapping in plastic bags and disposing properly without touching the carcass.
+As the summer become drier, we will see an increase of Culex pipiens (the common house mosquito) population which is the disease transmitter of the West Nile Virus.
+The Department is asking the community to be aware of any birds that: ? have been dead for less than 48 hours ? died singly (birds dying from WNV are usually found singly, scattered over a wide area versus birds that die from other causes-storm mortality, food poisoning, toxicants - usually die in groups or clusters in a small area) ?
+NOT decomposed (strong odor present, dried/deflated eyes, maggots present or bloated with decomposition gases or damaged by scavenging animals ?
+No obvious cause of death, i. e., crushed, shot or killed by a motor vehicle Dead birds that do not meet the requirements should be properly disposed of by an adult by burying or double wrapping in plastic bags and disposing properly without touching the carcass.
 Wash hands upon completion.